 What is it?
 What to do?
 Most common cause of nipple pain and chapping.
 Pressure on the nipple between the baby's tongue and palate when he hasn't taken enough of the areola into his mouth.
 Improve the latch so it looks like the photo on page 429.
 Begin nursing with the less sensitive breast.
 Vary breastfeeding positions.
 Put a few drops of breast milk onto the nipple at the end of a feeding.
-Possible signs • Use an analgesic such as acetaminophen (e.g., Atasol® or Tylenol®).
-You'll feel You'll see You should feel a difference as soon as the baby improves the latch.
-N.B.: Over-the-counter ointments and creams provide some relief but More pain at the start A deformed, flat won't solve the problem. of feeding. or pinched nipple when the baby Not feeling any better? releases the breast.
+Use an analgesic such as acetaminophen (e.g., Atasol® or Tylenol®).
+Possible signs You may feel You may see You should feel a difference as soon as the baby improves the latch.
+N.B.: Over-the-counter ointments and creams provide some relief but More pain at the start A deformed, flat won't solve the problem. of feeding. or pinched nipple when the baby releases the breast.
 Chapping or cracks that may bleed.
+Not feeling any better?
 If nursing your baby is too painful, it's important to express your milk to prevent engorged breasts and maintain your milk production.
-If you're in too much pain, promptly ask for help.
-If your cracked nipples don't heal or improve after correcting the latch, see a doctor: you may need antibiotic ointment.
+If you're in too much pain, promptly ask for help (see Getting help, page 416).